lurkny/LinearAlg/README.md

 The installation is comprised of 3 steps:

 * Step 1:
-  Copy the entire "include" folder to a convenient location and tell your compiler to use that location for header files (in addition to the locations it uses already).
+  Copy the entire `include` folder to a convenient location and tell your compiler to use that location for header files (in addition to the locations it uses already).
-  Alternatively, the "include" folder can be used directly.
+  Alternatively, the `include` folder can be used directly.

 * Step 2:
-  Modify "include/armadillo_bits/config.hpp" to indicate which libraries are currently available on your system.
-For example, if LAPACK, BLAS (or OpenBLAS), ARPACK and SuperLU present, uncomment the following lines:
+  If required, modify `include/armadillo_bits/config.hpp` to indicate which libraries are currently available on your system:

     #define ARMA_USE_LAPACK
     #define ARMA_USE_BLAS
     #define ARMA_USE_ARPACK
     #define ARMA_USE_SUPERLU

   If support for sparse matrices is not required, ARPACK or SuperLU are not necessary.

 * Step 3:
   Configure your compiler to link with LAPACK and BLAS